equinor/segyio/README.md

 Small SEG-Y formatted files are included in the repository for test purposes.
 The data is non-sensical and made to be predictable, and it is reproducible by using segyio.
-The tests file are located in the test-data directory.
+The test files are located in the test-data directory.
 To reproduce the data file, build segyio and run the test program `make-file.py`, `make-ps-file.py`, and `make-rotated-copies.py` as such: